 In today’s retail world, AB testing and website optimisation is a vital part of ensuring traffic coming to an online retail business converts.
-Now, there's finally a way to scientifically test your product data for product ad visibility.
+Now, there's finally a way to scientifically experiment on your product data for product ad visibility.

 Time has progressed, and online has become the typical consumer’s first touchpoint.
 Instead of going to the brand or retailer's website, its common practice for consumers to go directly to offsite ecommerce channels (Amazon, Facebook, eBay) to both research and purchase.

 This means that in the same way retailers AB test and optimise their own websites, testing and experimentation is the key to offsite success and driving performance through these channels.

 In the previous article of this three-part series, we talked about the five core channels from which you can generate multiple streams of revenue:

 - Paid search